Acupuncture for vertigo

 Vertigo is the most common type of dizziness.
 Vertigo is when things around you feel they are moving or spinning.

+A popular complementary and alternative medicine treatment for vertigo is acupuncture.
 Research has shown that acupuncture is able to help relieve symptoms of vertigo.

 Acupuncture may help to relieve vertigo by:

 - Activating the left superior frontal gyrus, anterior cingulate gyrus, and dorsomedial nucleus of the thalamus

 - Increasing blood flow velocity in the vertebrobasilar artery

 - Increasing endorphins and neuropeptide Y levels, which can help to combat negative affective states

 - Stimulating nerves located in muscles and other tissues

 - Reducing inflammation

 - Increasing local microcirculation, which aids dispersal of swelling